 The process takes approximately 6 months for the registered trademark from the time of application.

-What benefits does a trademark registration generate?
+What benefits does trademark registration in Ecuador generate?

 Consider how the trademark could protect your intellectual property assets.
 With a trademark, you get exclusive rights to the item or brand characteristic registered, and you mitigate piracy risks.
 This includes: